-Marital Property Laws
+Marital Property Laws in Arizona

-Understanding Marital Property Laws
+Understanding Arizona Marital Property Laws

 The parties may agree on how to divide their marital property in an Arizona divorce case.
 If the parties do not agree on how to divide their marital property, the court will do so.
 The division of marital assets is required to be fair and equitable; although in some cases whether or not the court succeeded in keeping the division fair and equitable could be argued.

-Marital Property Laws on Sole and Separate Property
+Arizona Marital Property Laws on Sole and Separate Property

 Generally speaking, the following would potentially be exempt from the classification of being a “marital asset”: